ubik76/aws-hpc-tutorials/content/02-aws-getting-started/05-start-aws-cli.md

 The [AWS CLI](https://aws.amazon.com/cli/) allows you to manage services using the command line and control services through scripts.
 Many users choose to conduct some level of automation using the AWS CLI.

-{{% notice tip %}}
-Use the copy button in each of the following code samples to quickly copy the command to your clipboard.
+Use the **copy button** in each of the following code samples to quickly copy the command to your clipboard.
-{{% /notice %}}

 In your AWS Cloud9 terminal window paste the following commands